minhyekimlee/Interpretable-Machine-Learning/README.md

   * **non hispanic**: Binary numeric input, whether the borrower is Non-Hispanic (1) or not (0).
   * **agegte62**: Binary numeric input, whether the borrower's age is over 62 (1) or not (0).
   * **agelt62**: Binary numeric input, whether the borrower's co-borrower's age is over 62 (1) or not (0).
-* All Test Data Columns
-  * All columns are the same except for that the target variable, **high priced** column does not exsit in this test data.

 * [hmda_train_preprocessed.zip](https://github.com/jphall663/GWU_rml/blob/master/assignments/data/hmda_train_preprocessed.zip)

 ## Evaluation (Test) Data